colour-science/colour-science.org/output/posts/physical-lighting-quantities-tying-both-ends/index.rst

 dependent on good metering of the scene upper hemisphere illuminance along with non-clipped capture and correct processing of HDR imagery.

+Conversely and assuming a correctly implemented (DSC) Exposure Model, this method also allows to check if the panoramic HDRI is correctly captured and processed.

 Finally, I would like to thanks Sebastien Lagarde, Sebastien Lachambre and Cyril Jover for the recurring conversations on that topic the past few years.